Abolition of the lifetime tenure system for leading cadres: History

 Former CCP General Secretary Hu Yaobang supported the abolition of the lifetime tenure system.

 On 23 April 1980, the enlarged meeting of the Politburo of the Chinese Communist Party was held.
 The meeting adopted the "Decision on Old Comrades Who Have Lost Their Working Capacity Not Being Candidates for Delegates to the 12th National Congress and Members of the Central Committee" proposed by Deng Xiaoping.
 This marked the beginning of the abolition of the lifetime tenure system for leading cadres.
-On 18 August 1980, Deng delivered a speech entitled "Reform of the Party and State Leadership System" (commonly known as the "August 18 Speech") at a conference, proposing that the various drawbacks of the current system, including bureaucracy, excessive concentration of power, paternalism, and the life-long tenure of leading cadres, must be reformed.
+On 18 August 1980, Deng delivered a speech entitled On the Reform of the System of Party and State Leadership (commonly known as the "August 18 Speech") at a conference, proposing that the various drawbacks of the current system, including bureaucracy, excessive concentration of power, paternalism, and the life-long tenure of leading cadres, must be reformed.
 The August 18 Speech also marked the beginning of the reform of China's political system in the 1980s.

 In February 1982, the Central Committee and the State Council implemented a pilot retirement system, starting with enterprises and gradually extending it to the functional departments of party and government organs.
 In September 1982, the 12th Party National Congress passed a resolution to establish the Central Advisory Commission as a transitional institution to abolish the lifetime tenure system for leading cadres.

 In December 1982, the fifth session of the 5th National People's Congress adopted the 1982 Constitution, which stipulated that the terms of office of state leaders such as the President, the Vice President, the Premier, the Vice Premier, the Chairman and Vice Chairpersons of the Standing Committee of the National People's Congress, the President of the Supreme People's Court, and the Procurator-General of the Supreme People's Procuratorate are the same as those of the National People's Congress and "no more than two consecutive terms in office", symbolizes the formal abolishment of the lifetime tenure system.

 In 1987, before the 13th Party National Congress, Deng Xiaoping, Chen Yun, Li Xiannian and other elders agreed to retire and no longer hold any political positions.
 In October 1987, after the Party Congress.
 Deng resigned from the Central Committee and as the Chairman of the Central Advisory Commission and began to make arrangements for his retirement.
 On 16 June 1989, Deng Xiaoping gave a speech after the Tiananmen Square protests and massacre, mentioning that: